eboulanger/seaConnect--compGenomics/README.md

 environmental and spatial  variables & look for signals of local adaptation.

 Environmental variables considered:
-- Sea Surface Salinity
+- salinity
-- Sea Surface Temperature : separated winter and summer averages
+- temperature : separated winter and summer averages
-- Chlorophyll a levels as proxies for productivity
+- chlorophyll a levels as proxies for productivity
-- geographic distance: dbMEMs (x for _D. sargus_, x for _M. surmuletus_)
+- geographic distance: dbMEMs (7 for _D. sargus_, 5 for _M. surmuletus_)
-- larval connectivity: AEMs   (x for _D. sargus_, x for _M. surmuletus_)
+- larval connectivity: AEMs   (6 for both species)

 We have too many potential explanatory variables so we use ordi2step to perform variable selection.
-- `run_rda_neutral|adaptive.R` : run RDA with previously selected dbMEMs and AEMs, as environmental variables
+- `run_rda_neutral|adaptive.R` : run RDA with previously selected dbMEMs and AEMs, and environmental variables

 ## 04-annotationVariant